jsummers/imageworsener/readme.txt

    Note that this doesn't necessarily determine the depth used in the output file.
 If the image can be encoded at a smaller depth with no loss of information, IW may choose to do that (see also -noopt).

+   The -depthcc option sets the depth based on the number of color levels, instead of the number of bits used to represent a color level.
+For example, "-depthcc 32" is equivalent to "-depth 5".
+This allows for greater flexibility, if the output format supports it.
+Currently, it's only useful with PNM and PGM formats.

  -sampletype <type>
    Request that the output samples be written as unsigned integers (type="u"),